peterayad-eng/alx-airbnb-database/database-adv-script/README.md

 Finds users who have made more than 3 bookings.
 This query uses a correlated subquery where the inner query references the outer query's table.

+## Aggregations and Window Functions (aggregations_and_window_functions.sql)

+The `aggregations_and_window_functions.sql` file contains SQL queries demonstrating the use of aggregation functions and window functions for data analysis:

+### 1. Aggregation with COUNT and GROUP BY

+Finds the total number of bookings made by each user using the COUNT function and GROUP BY clause.

+### 2. Window Functions for Ranking

+Ranks properties based on the total number of bookings they have received using the RANK() window function.